imt-mobisyst/pkg-multibot/README.md

 empty one (`""`).
 For it to work, you need to configure ROS2 to listen to these specific partitions.
 This can be done with an XML configuration file, specifying the partitions that you want to subscribe to *(see [listener_config.xml](./communication_test/config/dds_partitions/listener_config.xml))*.
-If you want to subscribe to all partitions, you can make a configuration file subscribing to the `"*"` paritition *(see [cli_config.xml](./communication_test/config/dds_partitions/debug/cli_config.xml))*, which corresponds to all partitions **except the default one**
+If you want to subscribe to all partitions, you can make a configuration file subscribing to the `"*"` partition *(see [cli_config.xml](./communication_test/config/dds_partitions/debug/cli_config.xml))*, which corresponds to all partitions **except the default one**